 - 24-gauge is strong.
 Usually used for standing seam or high-end metal systems.

 Alright!
-Let’s get into it, panel by panel.
-Here’s the clearest breakdown possible.
+Let's get into it, panel by panel.
+Here's the clearest breakdown possible — starting with AG, because it's the one most contractors are quoting on every week.

 R-Panel (AKA PBR Panel)